 Events at Utica Zoo

 Utica Zoo does an excellent job with programming throughout the year with a number of great events for families and adults.
-Don’t miss the Eggstravaganza to meet the Easter Bunny and explore and celebrate the many different species of animals that lay eggs and truly different and unique each egg can be, Earth Day Celebration, Girl Scout Day, Free Admission for Moms on Mother’s Day, Wine in the Wilderness (21+) to sample and purchase New York State wines, Free Admission for Dads on Father’s Day, Brewfest (21+), New York Power Authority’s Wildlife Festival (Free), Spooktacular or the Holiday Hoot.
+Don’t miss the Eggstravaganza to meet the Easter Bunny and explore and celebrate the many different species of animals that lay eggs and how truly different and unique each egg can be, Free Admission for Moms on Mother’s Day, Wine in the Wilderness (21+) to sample and purchase New York State wines, Free Admission for Dads on Father’s Day, Brewfest (21+), New York Power Authority’s Wildlife Festival (Free), or Spooktacular!

 Utica Zoo Admission and Concessions

-The Utica Zoo concession stand is Voss’ at the Zoo.
+The Utica Zoo concession stand is Kookie’s Q at Polly’s Utica Zoo.
 Open spring through fall.
 You may know them from their other locations in Central New York.
-Voss’ is a cash-only establishment that offers favorites like hot dogs & hamburgers to homemade ice cream and cold slushies.
+It is an establishment that offers favorites like hot dogs & hamburgers to ice cream and cold slushies.
 Want to bring your own lunch?
 Go right ahead!
 Bring a cooler for the family and enjoy one of the many picnic tables and pavilion spaces to relax and enjoy a meal.
 No alcoholic beverages allowed.

 Vending machines are also available; one located in the Sinnott Education Center and the other is in the Main Barn in the Children’s Zoo.
 Snacks and candy are also for sale in the Gift Shop.